Non-equilibration, synchronization, and time crystals in isotropic Heisenberg models: Main results

 Our first remark is that the right-hand side of (\ref{19}) is independent of the magnetic field $h$ in (\ref{2}).

-Our second remark is that for systems with many degrees of freedom $\dof$, the number $N$ of energies $E_n^0$ grows exponentially with $\dof$ (see also Eq.~(\ref{a3})), while their range (difference between the largest and smallest energies) is generically expected to grow subexponentially (usually linearly) with $\dof$.
-Hence, the level density will become unimaginably large for truly macroscopic systems, and it will be virtually impossible to notably populate only a small number of eigenstates $|n,l\rangle$ in a real experiment.
-Rather, one expects that the number of non-negligibly populated levels will still be exponentially large in $\dof$.
+Our second remark is that the level density of a many-body system is commonly known or expected \cite{mor18,dal16,tas18} to grow exponentially fast with the system size $\dof$.
+Hence, the level density will become extremely high for macroscopically large systems, and it will be practically impossible in a real experiment to notably populate only a small number of eigenstates $|n,l\rangle$.
+Rather, one expects \cite{rei08,rei12,bal16} that the number of non-negligibly populated levels will still be exponentially large in $\dof$.
 Recalling Eq.~(\ref{17}), and that the sum of all level populations must be unity, one thus expects \cite{rei08,rei12,bal16} that a very rough order of magnitude estimate of the form

 will be generically fulfilled under all experimentally realistic circumstances.
-A more detailed, explicit example will be worked out in Sec.~\ref{s33}.
+For some particularly important examples, a more detailed confirmation of this property will be provided in Sec.~\ref{s33} below.

 Our third remark is that, obviously, no significant conclusion about the expectation values in (\ref{9}) can be drawn without any knowledge whatsoever regarding the energies $E_n^0$ appearing on the right-hand side.
 On the other hand, these energies are in general not explicitly known in sufficient quantitative detail.
-[An exception is given by models that are analytically solvable by means of the Bethe ansatz, but in practice this is of little use for our present purposes.]
+An exception is given by models that are analytically solvable by means of the Bethe ansatz, but in practice this is of little use for our present purposes.
 For instance, already one of the simplest and most important features of the energies $E_n^0$, namely the so-called level statistics (probability distribution of the distances between neighboring energy levels), is not analytically available for practically any quantum many-body system of physical interest, including our present Heisenberg models of the general form (\ref{2}).
-However, it is commonly taken for granted (on the basis of heuristic arguments and ample numerical evidence) that the level statistics tends to some well-defined and reasonably smooth asymptotics in the thermodynamic limit.
-[Moreover, this asymptotics is often expected to be close to, for instance, a Wigner-Dyson or a Poisson distribution, but such ``details'' do not matter here.]
+However, it is commonly taken for granted -- based on heuristic arguments and ample numerical evidence -- that the level statistics tends to some well-defined and reasonably smooth asymptotics in the thermodynamic limit.
+Moreover, this asymptotics is often expected to be close to, for instance, a Wigner-Dyson or a Poisson distribution, but such ``details'' do not matter here.

 Our present assumption regarding the energies $E_n^0$ is in essence quite similar in spirit to these common assumptions regarding the level statistics.
 Namely, we assume that the maximal energy gap degeneracy in (\ref{18}) grows at most subexponentially with the system size $\dof$.
 Indeed, this is closely related to requiring that the level statistics does not develop delta-peaks in the thermodynamic limit.
 In particular, this also means that the maximal number of pairwise identical energies $E_n^0$ must grow at most subexponentially with $\dof$, see remark (ii) at the end of Sec.~\ref{s31}.